GeoscienceAustralia/pdm-ont/README.md

 # GA's Public Data Model ontology
 An OWL ontology for GA's public data and metadata at the dataset level.
+It is not currently maintained.

 ![](pdm.png)